janoslim/janoslim.github.io/index.md

 <a href="https://www.linkedin.com/in/chaemin-lim-038843263/">[Linkedin]</a>
 <img class="profile-picture" src="chaemin.png">

 Hi!
-I am Chaemin Lim, currently a Ph.D student in the Department of Artificial Intelligence at Yonsei University with my advisor Prof. Youngsok Kim.
+I am Chaemin Lim, currently a Ph.D student in the Department of Computer Science at Yonsei University with my advisor Prof. Youngsok Kim.

 ## Research Interest